vicgalle/configurable-safety-tuning/README.md

 ## Configurable Models

-The CST-tuned models are available in the HuggingFace Hub:
+Several CST-tuned models are available in the HuggingFace Hub:

 | Model              | Size  | Fine-tuned from |
 | ------------------ | ----- | --------------- |